jinnyde/help/first.md

-Couldu is a Discord bot designed to multipurposes.
+Couldy is a Discord bot designed to multipurposes.

 Getting Started
-To add [Your Bot Name] to your Discord server, simply click here, authorize the bot, and choose the server you want to add it to.
+To add Couldy to your Discord server, simply click here, authorize the bot, and choose the server you want to add it to.

 Usage
 Once Couldy is in your server, you can use the following commands:

 Command 1: ,help
 Command 2: ,setup

 For a full list of commands, type ,help in any text channel.

 Support